Contraception can be accessed from the following services:

 This is available at Youth projects, School Drop-Ins, Pharmacies and GP surgeries.

-An IUD is a coil without hormones.
+A Cu-IUD or copper intra-uterine device is a coil without hormones.

 It is important that you complete a brief self-assessment to make sure that you are adequately prepared for the procedure.
 This form is found at the bottom of this page.
 Please print off this form and bring it with you to your appointment.

-An IUS is a coil with hormones.
+An LNG-IUD is a coil with hormones.

 It is important that you complete a brief self-assessment to make sure that you are adequately prepared for the procedure.
 This form is found at the bottom of this page.
 Please print off this form and bring it with you to your appointment.